-1. Values: rather than directly contradicting your opponents, begin by reminding your audience why they find the cause you are promoting important.
-Instead of directing attention to your opponents' message and letting them set the agenda, this allows you to bring your own cause back into focus.
 2. Explain the problem: expose your opponents' malign agenda; why are they attacking your organisation, the causes you promote or the groups you work with?
 Allude to your opponent's lies but don't repeat them.
 3. Your vision and solution: return to the cause you are promoting by talking about how we can bring the situation into line with the values you outlined in the first step.
 4. If this is part of a campaign, remind your audience of past successes and ask them to do something to show their support.

 Reframing works by a) avoiding repeating the misinformation and b) giving your audience your alternative frame as a different way of understanding the issue.
-In a 'truth sandwich' the audience is, in addition, c) also prompted to let go of the misinformation by the revelation that the source of that misinformation is not trustworthy.
-In the context of an interview or a debate you may respond to misinformation with a truth sandwich, and then use a short reframe to rebut a follow-up attack.
-In the context of an interview or debate it maybe impossible to avoid engaging completely with the substance of the initial attack while maintaining credibility.
-In this case you should deal with the substantive issue as briefly as possible before reverting to talking about the cause you are promoting and, if appropriate, pointing out why you are being attacked.
+In a 'truth sandwich', the audience is, in addition, c) also prompted to let go of the misinformation by the revelation that the source of that misinformation is not trustworthy.
+In the context of an interview or a debate, you may respond to misinformation with a truth sandwich, and then use a short reframe to rebut a follow-up attack.
+In the context of an interview or debate, it may be impossible to avoid engaging completely with the substance of the initial attack while maintaining credibility.
+In this case, you should deal with the substantive issue as briefly as possible before reverting to talking about the cause you are promoting and, if appropriate, pointing out why you are being attacked.

-Below are some examples of what (longer) truth sandwiches can look like as well as (shorter) reframes in response to common attacks or misinformation relating to advocacy NGOs.
-Because a truth sandwich does not respond directly to specific attacks or misinformation, it can be repurposed to respond to different kinds of attack.
+Below are some examples of what (longer) truth sandwiches can look like, as well as (shorter) reframes in response to common attacks or misinformation relating to advocacy NGOs.
+Because a truth sandwich does not respond directly to specific attacks or misinformation, it can be repurposed to respond to different kinds of attacks.
 The main difference between different truth sandwiches is the explanation of the motivation behind the attacks.
 Shorter reframes may need to be adapted more closely to the original attack.

-Example 1: truth sandwich that can work as a response to a wide range of attacks, (e.g. accusations of political bias, foreign influence, corruption or wasting public funds) where the motivation of your opponents is to deflect attention from their failure to address people's material problems.
+Example 1: truth sandwich that can work as a response to a range of attacks (e.g. accusations of political bias, foreign influence, corruption or wasting public funds) where the motivation of your opponents is to deflect attention from their failure to address people's material problems.

 Whatever our party, most of us want our elected representatives to deliver the things we need to thrive: jobs that pay enough for us to support our families, good quality hospitals and schools, and homes, food and energy we can afford.
-Associations like ours help to bring citizens together so we can speak with one voice and demand that our leaders deliver the things our communities need.
+Non-profit organisations like ours help to bring citizens together so we can speak with one voice to our leaders about our concerns.